Skip to content

 Early Action

-Florida resident Freshman applicants who apply by October 15 may be considered for an Early Action decision on December 15 based on their academic profile.
-However, all students must successfully pass an audition in January or February in order to gain admission to the College of Music.
+Florida resident Freshman applicants who apply by November 1 may be considered for an Early Action decision on December 12 based on their academic profile.
+However, all students must complete the prescreen process and successfully pass an audition in February/March in order to gain admission to the program.

 International Students

 Applicants whose native language is not English are required to demonstrate spoken and written proficiency by providing examination results.
-Proficiency exam exemptions are granted if certain conditions are fulfilled.
+Additionally, all applicants must submit SAT or ACT scores.
+Please see the full instructions for Freshman applicants or transfer applicants.

 2